This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra

 Do you already have a printer or want to know the best way to make use of the one you’re going to get?
 TechRadar has a great write-up on how to make the most of your printer and will show you exactly what you’ve been missing out on.
 There you’ll find a collection of hacks on how to printer sharper photos, keep your printer nozzles clear, and more.

 First time setting up the printer and connecting with your MacBook Pro?
 On your Mac, open System Settings > Printers and Scanners, there you can add or remove any printers you’d like.
 Apple has a detailed guide on how to do this step by step, in case anything goes wrong.

-Whether you’ve decided to shop a laser printer or inkjet printer, be sure to take a glance at these essential maintenance tips contributed by Hugh Wilson from The Telegraph.
+Whether you’ve decided to shop for a laser printer or inkjet printer, be sure to take a glance at these essential maintenance tips contributed by Hugh Wilson from The Telegraph.
 For example, put it in the right location, read the manual before use, keep the software up to date, etc.